danboy/funbrella/README.md

 widgets are in public/widgets

-they have a script, css and prefs.
+they have a script.js and cs/style.css.

+checkout the imgur widget for an example of how simple it can be..